-Armed with a well-known reputation for delivering well-built, high-performance audio interfaces and preamps that are affordable, this model from Focusrite adds another layer of status.
+Armed with a well-known reputation for delivering well-built, high-performance audio interfaces and preamps that are affordable, the Scarlett 2i2 adds another layer of status to the Focusright brand.

-Trading off the popularity of the Saffire collection they had previously released, Focusrite has brought to the market a compact line of amazing interfaces.
-This collection, known as Scarlett, uses a sturdy build with a funky aesthetic.
+Trading off the popularity of the Saffire collection they had previously released, Focusrite has brought a compact line of amazing audio interfaces to the market.

 Now that you have an idea of the design and build of this fantastic audio interface, let’s take a look at the features and benefits I’ve found most attractive.

 Features and Benefits